-The building was built in 1897 by architect C.M.
-Gardenier and served as De Hulp- en Spaarbank.
-The institute provided advances to 'industrious residents of this municipality' for the purchase of cows, sheep, potatoes and 'animal feed'.
-In 1930, the property was sold to pharmacist L.C.G.
-Douwes Dekker, who in turn sold it in 1943 to pharmacist C.C. de Maar.
-Since then, the building has been better known in the Apeldoorn vernacular as the Pharmacy.
-This history has been brought back in a contemporary way in the office design.
+This property was built in 1897 by architect C.M Gardenier as a bank (De Hulp- en Spaarbank).
+It provided loans to 'industrious residents of this municipality' for the purchase of cows, sheep, potatoes and 'animal feed'.
+The property was sold to the pharmacist L.C.G.
+Douwes Dekker in 1930 who in turn sold it to another pharmacist, C.C. de Maar, in 1943.
+Since then it has been known locally in Apeldoorn as “The Pharmacy”.
+This history has been brought back to life in the new, contemporary office design.